Tonsillectomy and adenotonsillectomy

 - your child will have a general anaesthetic

-- the operation is performed through the mouth
+- the surgeon will do the operation through your child's mouth

 - there are usually no stitches

-- there will be a small raw patch, like a graze, on each side of the throat where the tonsils are removed which will take 10 to 14 days to heal
+- there will be a small raw patch, like a graze, on each side of your child's throat where the tonsils were - it will take 10 to 14 days to heal

 How long will my child need to be in hospital after the operation?

-In some surgical centres, tonsillectomies / adenotonsillectomies are performed as a day procedure; in other centres, an overnight stay in hospital is required.
-Usually there is a minimum recovery period of 4 hours in hospital after the surgery.
-Some children with severe obstructive sleep apnoea before the operation may need to have their breathing monitored more closely in hospital after the operation.
+Some children with severe obstructive sleep apnoea before the operation may need closer monitoring of their breathing in hospital after the operation.
 These children may need to stay in hospital longer.

 What can my child expect after the operation?

-- a tonsillectomy with or without an adenoidectomy is a painful and uncomfortable procedure.
-Your child’s throat can be sore for 10 to 14 days after the operation
+- a tonsillectomy, with or without removing the adenoids, is a painful and uncomfortable procedure -your child's throat can be sore for 10 to 14 days after the operation

-- 5 to 6 days after the operation the pain may get worse as the white membrane over the healing area contracts
+- 5 to 6 days after the operation, the pain may get worse as the membrane over the grazed area gets smaller

-- your child may have referred pain to the ear for 7 to 10 days following an adenotonsillectomy
+- your child may have ear pain for 7 to 10 days following an adenotonsillectomy

-- you will notice white areas over the throat where the tonsils were removed; this does not mean infection and will resolve within the first 2 to 3 weeks after surgery
+- you will notice white areas over the throat where the tonsils were - this does not mean infection and will go away within the first 2 to 3 weeks after the operation

 - bad breath is common during healing

 - some children's voices can be slightly different after the operation but soon return to normal after 3 or 4 weeks

 - some children experience a change in their sense of taste after the operation but this usually only lasts for a few weeks